ethereum/ethereum-org-website/src/content/glossary/index.md

 In the context of cryptography, lack of predictability or level of randomness.
 When generating secret information, such as [private keys](#private-key), algorithms usually rely on a source of high entropy to ensure the output is unpredictable.

+### execution client {#execution-client}

+After the merge to [proof-of-stake](#pos) existing Ethereum mainnet clients will continue to host the [Ethereum Virtual Machine](#evm), validate transactions and execute state transitions but will not participate in consensus.
+These clients will therefore be referred to asd "execution clients".

+### execution layer

+Ethereum's execution layer is the network of [execution clients](#execution-client).

 ### externally owned account (EOA) {#eoa}

 An [account](#account) created by or for human users of the Ethereum network.